 We now offer a price comparison solution, integration to help publishers monetize Google AMP pages, and an editorial offering too where our Chief Editor helps publishers create commerce content.

-The leading publishers in the market have developed to such a place that in the last few years they’ve now spun of commerce content into its own dedicated brand.
-Publishers like New York Magazine are so successful they can dedicate entire editorial teams to creating commerce content that helps them earn up to 25% of their revenue from affiliate.
+The leading publishers in the market have developed to such a place that in the last few years they’ve now spun off commerce content into its own dedicated brand.
+Publishers like New York Magazine are so successful they can dedicate entire editorial teams and brands to creating commerce content that helps them earn up to 25% of their revenue from affiliate.

 Which brings us up to speed and to today.
 Affiliate has come a long way in a short time and outlived the lifetime of other much more well known revenue streams (hello display advertising!).
 And it is still on the up.
 If you’d like to learn more about affiliate marketing and how you could implement it for your own website, you can see some top tips for affiliate beginners to monetize their content here.